BlueByteSystemsInc/PDMShell/src/faq.md

 ## Why Are Commands Missing Or Showing Old Descriptions After An Update?

-This usually means the installed files were not refreshed correctly.

-Use the clean update workflow:

-1. Uninstall the current PDMShell version.
-2. Download the latest installer.
-3. Install the latest version.
+This usually means an update did not finish.
+Close PDMShell and run the updater again.
+The updater downloads `pdmcli_installer.zip`, extracts and runs the signed installer silently, and then starts the active VeloPack version from the per-user installation.

 See [PDMShell standalone installation](howtoinstall.md).